CuBoulder/Documentation/docs/Operations/Pantheon/d10_nested_hosting.md

 - log into the [AGCDN Dashboard](https://agcdn.ps-pantheon.com/acdn-management/) using you CU identikey and password
 - wait a few moments for the page to load
 - click 'edit' for the `req_metadata_v1_01` item in the list and wait again for a few moments for it to load correctly.
-- scroll to the bottom of the page and click 'add' a
+- scroll to the bottom of the page and click 'add'
 - type `colorado-edu-allenvs/<cu_path>/*` and click 'enter'
 - type `dm=<site_name>.agcdn.colorado.edu|preset=drupal8
     - even though our codebase is D10 or later, ther preset is **_supposed_** to be 'drupal8'